I’d like to think that I know a thing or two about allowing the “unknowns” in life take over and derail my plans…

-I know that this feels like.
-It happened to me when I was pregnant.
-I couldn’t imagine what life (and business and writing) with a baby looked like.
+The same thing happened to me when I was pregnant with my first baby.
+I couldn’t imagine what life with a baby looked like.
 So a lot of my life just… stopped.
 I get it that nobody has a crystal ball, but I just couldn’t wrap my head around how life would be the same and how it would change.

 I didn’t even know where to begin.
 So I stayed stuck.
 Playing small.
 Being miserable (and broke) and then feeling bad about myself and my lack of “progress.”